FAQ’S

 Do you get much repeat business?

 Loads!
-83% in 2011.
 Take a look at the leader board and our testimonial pages – they say it all.

 Do you provide maps or GPS routes and will we ride motorways?

-We believe that we are the only company who always use a ‘second man drop off system’ so that nobody gets lost.
+We always use a ‘second man drop off system’ with a designated “back-marker” so that nobody gets lost.
 There is never any pressure to keep up with the person in front and you ride at your own pace.
 We avoid motorways wherever possible as we believe that you’d rather ride scenic routes.
 We never ride them on our short breaks unless in unforeseen circumstances.

 What experience do I need to ride on the continent?